-Japan, Korea.
+Native to Japan and Korea.
 Slow-growing, all-season performers that show off fresh green leaves in spring, white flowers resembling single camellias in summer, and colorful foliage in fall.
-In winter, distinctive pattern of bare branches is on show, as is smooth bark that flakes off in varying degrees, depending on species.
+In winter, a distinctive pattern of bare branches is on show, as is smooth bark that flakes off in varying degrees, depending on the species.
 All grow best in acid, organically enriched soil.
-Good in woodland garden and as foreground specimens against backdrop of larger, darker-leafed trees.Stewartia pseudocamellia
+Good in woodland gardens and as foreground specimens against a backdrop of larger, darker-leafed trees.Stewartia pseudocamellia

-Native to Japan and Korea.
-Pyramidal form; may reach 30 to 40 ft. tall, 20 to 25 ft. wide after many years.
-Leaves are 2 1/2 to 3 in. long; turn orange-red to purple in autumn.
+This tree has a pyramidal form; may reach 30–40 ft. tall and 20–25 ft. wide after many years.
+Leaves are 2 1/2–3 in. long; turn orange-red to purple in autumn.
 Cup-shaped, 2 1/2-in.-wide flowers have orange anthers.
 Very showy bark: it flakes off to show a patchwork of green, gray, brown, rust, terra-cotta, and cream.
-Members of Koreana group (Stewartoa koreana, Stewartia pseudocamellia koreana) have orange or orange-red fall color and 3-in.-wide flowers that open out flatter than the usual.
+Members of the Koreana group (S. koreana, S. pseudocamellia koreana) have orange or orange-red fall color and 3-in.-wide flowers that open out flatter than the usual.

 These plants deserve to be better known for their subtly attractive springtime show of white, bell-sha...